 The alternate leaf is 16 to 24 inches long, pinnately divided into 11 to 31 leaflets, very pale underneath, dark green above, and often toothed.
 The leaf stem (rachis) without fine hair.
 Leaflets are narrowed or rounded at the base, sharply pointed at the tip.
 Unlike Staghorn Sumac, twigs are smooth, have spots and are not hairy.
 The leaves in the autumn turn a brilliant red and may often be seen turning color in late summer.

 Fruit will appear on plants 3 to 4 years old.
-Smooth Sumac and Staghorn are very similar in that the flowers mature in late summer into a red hairy fruit 1/8 to 1/4 inches in diameter, called a drupe, which contains one ellipsoid shaped, slightly flattened, greenish-tan hard seed, 3 mm long.
+Smooth Sumac and Staghorn are very similar in that the fertile flowers mature in late summer into a red hairy fruit 1/8 to 1/4 inches in diameter, called a drupe, which contains one ellipsoid shaped, slightly flattened, greenish-tan hard seed, 3 mm long.
 A cluster may contain 100 to 700 seeds.
-Most plants contain only male or female flowers, thus only the female plants will produce seeds, although some plants may have both flowers.
+Most plants contain only male or female flowers, thus only the fertile female plants will produce seeds, although some plants may have both flowers.
 The fruit clusters, if not eaten in season will often be visible over winter and in spring before leaf out, thus providing winter interest.
 The fine hair on the drupes is acidic.